 The Salt Lake City International Airport is 229 miles (369 kilometers) north of Capitol Reef National Park and is serviced by most domestic and international destinations.

 Some Capitol Reef visitors opt to fly into McCarran International Airport in Las Vegas, Nevada.
 Capitol Reef is 341 miles (549 kilometers) northeast of Las Vegas.
-Flying into Las Vegas may be a convenient option if you also plan to visit Grand Canyon, Zion, and/or Bryce Canyon national parks.
+Flying into Las Vegas may be a convenient option if you also plan to visit Grand Canyon, Zion, and/or Bryce Canyon National Parks.

 Most visitors arrive at Capitol Reef National Park by car.
 There is no public transportation available in the park and a bit of driving is required to get to the popular park trailheads and viewpoints.
 Some park roads, including the spur roads to Grand Wash and Capitol Gorge and the road to Goosenecks Overlook, are unpaved.
 These roads are typically suitable for passenger cars and RVs up to 27 feet (8.2 meters) in length but may be impassable when wet.

 Entrance fees are only required in Capitol Reef National Park if you drive beyond the Fruita Campground on the park’s scenic drive.
-Passes are valid for seven days and the fee is the lowest of all the Utah national parks.
+Passes are valid for seven days and the fee is the lowest of all the Utah National Parks.
 If you plan to visit other national parks in a year timeframe, it may make more sense to purchase an annual parks pass, which provides entry to all the national parks as well as hundreds of other recreation areas.

 The Fruita Campground is the only developed campground in the park.
 This 71-site campground is surrounded by the historic Fruita orchards and several trails, including the Cohab Canyon Trail and Fremont River Trail, are easily accessed right from camp.
 Campsites are reservable from March 1 through October 31 and reservations can be made up to six months in advance.
 All campsites are first-come, first-served for the rest of the year.

-The small town of Torrey, Utah is located just 15 minutes west of the park visitor center and offers a huge variety of lodging options including RV parks, glamping resorts, hotels, and vacation rentals.
+The small town of Torrey, Utah, is located just 15 minutes west of the park’s visitor center and offers a huge variety of lodging options including RV parks, glamping resorts, hotels, and vacation rentals.
 You’ll find everything from tiny cabin rentals and decked-out authentic Conestoga Wagons to bed and breakfasts and luxury desert retreats.
 You can also find additional lodging options in the neighboring communities of Teasdale, Bicknell, and Caineville.

 Capitol Reef National Park is surrounded on all sides by Bureau of Land Management (BLM) lands and national forest.
 Unlimited opportunities exist for dispersed camping, meaning camping outside of a designated campground.
 Some areas even offer restrooms and other facilities.
 There are also several national forest campgrounds located on Boulder Mountain.
 These campgrounds can provide a more comfortable camping experience in the heat of summer considering the higher elevation and cooler temperatures.